betheden/hebrew-grammar/content/adjective_cardinal_number.rst

 the :ref:`state_construct`,
 and/or the :ref:`state_determined`.

-NOTE: Sometimes a cardinal form ("one", "two", "three", etc.) is used, but an ordinal meaning ("first", "second", "third", etc.) is clearly indicated from the context.
+.. note:: Sometimes a cardinal form ("one", "two", "three", etc.) is used, but an ordinal meaning ("first", "second", "third", etc.) is clearly indicated from the context.